w3c/vc-di-ecdsa-test-suite/README.md

 `implementations` array (for configuring the implementation(s) to test against).

-The format of the object contained in the `implementations` array is identical to the on defined in
+The format of the object contained in the `implementations` array is identical to the one defined in
 [VC Test Suite Implementations](https://github.com/w3c/vc-test-suite-implementations?tab=readme-ov-file#usage)).
-The `implementations` array may contain more than one implementation object for testing multiple implementations at once.
+The `implementations` array may contain more than one implementation object, to test multiple implementations in one run.

 ```js
 // .localConfig.cjs defining local implementations